Touching The

 venture, that rugby has the most

-incredible power to inuence and unite.
+incredible power to influence and unite.

 The cynicism and occasional